marcoheine-com/marcoheine.com/src/today-I-learned/most-common-accessibility-issues.md

 ---

 The web is **not accessible**.
 That’s not new, that’s not what I learned today.
-But the amount of accessibility errors did surprise.
+But the amount of accessibility errors did surprise me.

 The [WebAIM report](https://webaim.org/projects/million/) states over **50
 million errors** in the top one million websites.